JimTravisGoog/bigquery-reverse-geolocation/Docker-README.md

 3.Clone this repository to your instance

-3.Create a shell script called setup  with the following contents:
+3.In the resources folder there is a  shell script called setup.sh with the following contents:

 <pre class=prettyprint>